Johnny Rodriguez Songs have always been a welcome addition to my collection since I first heard him sing "Ridin' My Thumb to Mexico" in 1973.

 I love to hear Johnny sing and was able to see him early in his career at a live concert in Cincinnati back in the mid-seventies when he performed his #1 song soon after its release.

-I have included four Johnny Rodriguez songs in the video below showing a 1986 live performance at the The Cheyenne Saloon.
+Included below are four Johnny Rodriguez songs showing a 1986 live performance at the The Cheyenne Saloon.

 The Cheyenne Saloon and Opera House is the name of the bar\establishment Johnny and many others performed at, and was located at Church Street Station in Orlando, Florida.